AI Search

 Co-founder of PikaSEO.
 11 years in corporate tech, then bootstrapped entrepreneur.
 Leads SEO execution and content-led growth for SaaS companies.

-Sources: Adweek, Bluefish, Ahrefs, Yext, Spinutech, Search Engine Roundtable, Similarweb
+Sources: Adweek, Bluefish, Ahrefs, Yext, Spinutech, Search Engine Roundtable, Similarweb, Tinuiti, Superlines, xFunnel

 Disclosure: This article is based on independent research and publicly available data.
 Some links may be affiliate links.